Let’s be very, very clear:

 - Send one text about a special event happening at church which will have the widest interest among members.

-Anything more than this, and you are testing the limits of trust among those who opted into your church’s text message communications platform.
+Anything more than this, and you are testing the limits of trust among those who opted into your church’s mass text service.